ma-si/aist-alice-fixtures/README.md

 2. Add the `AistAliceFixtures` module to the module section of your `config/application.config.php`

 ## Formatters
-This module provides few useful formatters extending faker.
+This module provides additional formatters extending faker.
 Here is a list of the bundled formatters.

 ### `AistAliceFixtures\Faker\Provider\Internet` extends `Faker\Provider\Internet`
     slug                    // 'aut-repellat-commodi-vel-itaque-nihil-id-saepe-nostrum'